 - 1/4 cup Parmesan cheese, grated

-- 2 cups KRAFT shredded sharp cheddar cheese
+- 2 cups sharp cheddar cheese, shredded

-- a pinch of cayenne pepper
+- 1/8 teaspoon cayenne pepper

 - salt and pepper to taste

-Add Parmesan cheese and 1 cup cheddar cheese and continue to cook, whisking constantly, for about 2 to 3 minutes or until melted.
+Add Parmesan cheese, 1 cup of the cheddar cheese.
+Continue to cook, whisking constantly. for about 2 to 3 minutes or until melted.